 Documentation is always necessary evidence in employment disputes, which can mean the difference between a defensible case and risky litigation.

-Therefore managers need to learn how to recognize informal remote complaints (for example, through an informal message) and must immediately report them to the appropriate individual at the company.
+Therefore remote team leaders need to learn how to recognize informal remote complaints (for example, through an informal message) and must immediately report them to the appropriate individual at the company.

 There you have it – the complete guide to how to master remote work.